These ethical kaftans are perfect for cover ups on the beach, or dresses in the city

-Inspired by the 70s, this fun, flirty ethical kaftan is made of airy cotton and is a great casual piece to have in your wardrobe.
-The details are all hand embroidered by fairly paid artisans in India.
+Inspired by the 70s, this fun, flirty ethical kaftan is a great casual piece to have in your wardrobe.
 Frankly, this piece in particular is pretty enough to wear as a dress in the city, not just as a bathing suit coverup on the beach!

-Whether you’re covering your skin for the sun at a seaside resort, or hitting the city streets, this breezy kaftan by Mexican based brand Jaline Resort will help keep you cool!
+Whether you’re covering your skin for the sun at a seaside resort, or hitting the city streets, this breezy sustainable kaftan by Mexican based brand Jaline Resort will help keep you cool!
+Figuratively AND literally!

 8. Studio 189

 Proving that ethical kaftans aren’t just for the beach, or even just for casual wear, Studio 189’s kaftans are actually fit for the city.
 In fact, they have a bit of a streetwear vibe!
 Their fine fabrics include organic cottons, naturally dyed, and their collections focus on organic, slow fashion that makes positive socio-economic change in Africa.
 Don’t expect to find this on the rack somewhere, though – to save waste, the label only makes its clothes by pre-order.